 We then hurry towards the centre of town, as we have heard the beating of drums and a penetrating yelling, ”li-li-li-li”, the source of which, as it turns out, is a large group of women.

-On the slopes along the main path, thousands of villagers and white-clad pilgrims are gathered, some with a yellow cross woven or sewed on to their back.
+Thousands of villagers and white-clad pilgrims are gathered on the slopes along the main path, some with a yellow cross woven or sewed on to their back.

 The procession comes to a halt in a large square, where one of the priests gives a ceremonious speech, lasting about half an hour.
 Several times, we hear the name Iohannis being mentioned, undoubtedly referring to John the Baptist, who, of course, plays a significant role in this festival.